-Porches, decks, balconies and gardens are places of relaxation but can harbor unsuspecting dangers for cats from citronella candles, insect repellent especially with DEET, sunscreen, weed control, pesticides, ant and slug bait.
+Porches, decks, balconies and gardens are places of relaxation but can harbor unsuspecting dangers from citronella candles, insect repellent especially with DEET, sunscreen, weed control, pesticides, ant and slug bait.
 Store anything toxic or unsafe away from curious kitties.
-That includes food and drink like raw chicken from a BBQ.
+That includes coolers of drinks or food like raw chicken for a BBQ.

 Summer is bug season.
 Insects, fleas, ticks, scabies, mites, mosquitoes, bee stings, spider bites oh my!
 Even indoor-only cats are at risk.
 Tapeworms can occur from ingesting fleas.
 Mosquitoes can carry the West Nile Virus (WNV).
+While ticks are unpleasant for cats, the good news is it’s very rare for cats to contract Lyme disease from ticks.
 Preventative flea/tick treatment is the best bet.
-Talk to your veterinarian about what would be best for your cat.
+There are many choices from the topical chemicals to natural oils and diatomaceous earth.